Correlation Between Franklin FTSE and First Trust

 Pair Corralation between Franklin FTSE and First Trust

-Given the investment horizon of 90 days Franklin FTSE Brazil is expected to under-perform the First Trust.
-But the etf apears to be less risky and, when comparing its historical volatility, Franklin FTSE Brazil is 1.02 times less risky than First Trust.
-The etf trades about -0.12 of its potential returns per unit of risk.
-The First Trust Brazil is currently generating about -0.12 of returns per unit of risk over similar time horizon.
-If you would invest 1,042 in First Trust Brazil on September 2, 2024 and sell it today you would lose (41.00) from holding First Trust Brazil or give up 3.93% of portfolio value over 90 days.
+Given the investment horizon of 90 days Franklin FTSE Brazil is expected to generate 0.88 times more return on investment than First Trust.
+However, Franklin FTSE Brazil is 1.14 times less risky than First Trust.
+It trades about 0.35 of its potential returns per unit of risk.
+First Trust Brazil is currently generating about 0.29 per unit of risk.
+If you would invest 1,428 in Franklin FTSE Brazil on November 3, 2024 and sell it today you would earn a total of 139.00 from holding Franklin FTSE Brazil or generate 9.73% return on investment over 90 days.

 Time Period3 Months [change]